 Past participants include:

-A formal mentorship program in New York and Boston pairs our participants with more seasoned leaders offering a unique prospect for long-term growth.
-Mentors are expected to attend certain events, serve as an additional resource in the community and and connect with their mentees during the program.
+A formal mentorship program in Boston, New York and Yerevan pairs our participants with more seasoned leaders offering a unique prospect for long-term growth.
+Mentors are expected to attend certain events, serve as an additional resource in the community and connect with their mentees during the program.

 Hosting a Global Leadership Program participant and providing them with a life-changing experience can be incredibly rewarding for both participant and supervisor.